 For more detail on who we are please see the Where We Stand page in the menu.

 General Meetings and held approximately every six weeks to discuss ideas and directions for the campaign and to make key decisions about activities and events.

 The Steering Committee is elected at the General Meetings.
 It meets weekly to organise and manage the implementation of decisions.
 Steering Committee elections are held at least bi-annually.
-Summary reports from the Steering Committee are posted to our website monthly.
 The current members of the Steering Committee are: